Introduction - adult carers

 Definition of a carer

 A carer is anyone who spends time looking after or helping a friend, family member or neighbour who, because of their health and care needs, would find it difficult to cope without this help.
-This guidance focuses on adult carers who are caring for an adult as well as young carers as they themselves reach adulthood (16–24 years).
+This guidance focuses on adult carers who are caring for an adult.
+While this guide does include young carers as they themselves reach adulthood (16–24 years), this group are additionally included in carers' breaks for young carers and young adult carers.
 Carers are from all walks of life and of all identities.
 The people they care for are similarly from all backgrounds and have a wide range of needs.
 Carers may not always be visible, they may not identify as a carer, or they may not be known to services.
 A carer may be caring for more than one person and may also have child-care responsibilities.

 Breaks should be personalised and add value and quality for both the carer and the person they care for.Carers’ Breaks Reference Group discussion, February 2019